This information provided by the Food, Pool & Lodging Health and Safety Section of the Center for Health Protection.

 Operators curing/smoking ham or sausage, making jerky or fermenting meat/sausage, must meet the guidlines set forth in the Association of Food and Drug Officials Protocols.
 Applications that do not meet the AFDO guidelines will not be considered.
 Operators adding nitrates or nitrites to meat products, must meet the requirements of 21 CFR 172.170 and 175.
 Operators granted a variance for meat processing may only use the product in the restaurant and may not package for retail sale.

-Learn more about food safety concerns with cured and smoked meats here
+has a lot of helpful information.
+And to learn more about food safety concerns with cured and smoked meats here

 Acidified Foods (hermetically sealed/shelf stable)